M1naR0blox/VariaCode/README.md

 # VariaCode

-The worst programming language ever invented, you will need to use variables FOR EVERYTHING, and you will also have to modify the code to EVEN USE IT (beta)
-The source code is open and here, so you can make fixes for me
+VariaCode is a programming language so hard to use i couldnt even make a Guess the Number, modify the code

 # Where was it made?